How to Make a Desktop Application

 ScienceSoft is ready to provide all the necessary talents, who cover all development steps, and helps to effectively optimize development costs.

 Having successfully managed and delivered over 3,600 software development projects, ScienceSoft outlines the following steps to organizing desktop app development:

 Deliverables: Project charter.

-You should outline your business needs and, in case you’re developing a desktop software product, analyze the market.
-Then, you (alone or together with the vendor you work with) describe the functional scope of the future desktop app, including user roles, content, and permission matrix.
+ScienceSoft starts development projects with outlining your business needs first and, in case you’re developing a desktop software product, analyzing the market.
+Then, we describe the functional scope of the future desktop app, including user roles, content, and permission matrix.
 As a result, high-level project requirements are formulated and documented along with the information and decisions on:

 - App’s value or the problems it helps to solve.

 - App’s advantages over competitors (in case of a product app).